 Suppose we output $e(v)=\infty$.
-If we do this because $v$ is in a strongly connected where we detected a cycle, then clearly there is path from $v$ to the negative cycle, and hence Bob wins at $v$.
+If we do this because $v$ belongs to a strongly connected in which we detected a negative cycle, then clearly there is path from $v$ to the negative cycle, and hence Bob wins at $v$.
 If we set $e(v)=\infty$ because there is a path from $v$ to $A$, then there is a path from $v$ towards a strongly connected component containing a negative cycle, and hence to a negative cycle itself.
 So again Bob wins at $v$.

 \textit{Running time.} We can decompose $G$ in to strongly connected components in $O(m)$ time~\cite{Tarjan72}.
 On each connected component $C_i$, we can detect whether there is a negative cycle in the graph in $O(|E(C_i)|\log^2 n\log nW\log\log n)$ time w.h.p.~\cite{bringmann2023negative}, thus the total time is $ O(m\log^2n\log nW\log\log n)$ w.h.p.
 The inward reachability algorithm can be implemented by a simple DFS or BFS in $O(m)$ time.
 Hence in total we obtain w.h.p\ a running time of $O(m\log^2 n\log nW\log\log n)$ for this part.